rayhog/aviator-jekyll-template/_documentation/overview.md

     * You make an API GET request to the `/tql` endpoint, which requires a TQL query statement to describe the data that you want to retrieve.<br>
     * Data is returned as key-value pairs in JSON format. <br>

-  The following query example is an API GET request that uses the TQL endpoint to retrieve software product names from Technopedia. <br>
+  The following query example is an API GET request that uses the `/tql` endpoint to retrieve software product names from Technopedia. <br>
   <br>
   `GET:` `https://v6-1.technopedia.com/tql?=MATCH (n:SOFTWARE_PRODUCT) RETURN n.product` <br>